Preview: Southern Methodist at Rutgers

-Fresh off its biggest win since Ronald Reagan was in office, Southern Methodist must be wary of a letdown when it opens a two-game road trip with a visit to Rutgers on Friday night.
-The game was originally scheduled for Thursday, but postponed because of a winter storm in New Jersey.
+Fresh off its biggest win since Ronald Reagan was in office, Southern Methodist must be wary of a letdown when it opens a two-game road trip with a visit to Rutgers on Thursday night.
 The Mustangs are coming off a 76-55 demolition of American Athletic Conference leader Cincinnati, handing the Bearcats their first league loss with their third win over a ranked team.
 SMU fans rushed the floor following the 76-55 rout of Cincinnati, the program’s first victory over a Top 10 team since December 1987.

 The Mustangs, in their second season under Hall of Fame coach Larry Brown, have won three straight to improve to 13-0 at home and their only setback in the last nine games came at South Florida in their last road game.
 “There’s no reason why we can’t be a premier program,” Brown said.
 “We’ve just got to get people to believe in what we’re doing.”
 SMU knocked off visiting Rutgers 70-56 on Jan.
 21, but the Scarlet Knights posted an impressive 79-69 victory at South Florida on Saturday.